Update: There is a bug which slipped in all of

 return;

-looks a little more complicated, but it's very simple.
+"let" looks a little more complicated, but it's very simple.
 We

 have a number of variable definitions.
-Their "def"
+Their "def" (initial

-value) can be missing, in which case we make them false
+value) can be missing, in which case we make them false by

 default; but when the value is present, we need to

-recursively in order to compute it.
+call evaluate recursively in order to compute it.

 If you worked in NodeJS you might have solved similar problems many times

 already.
-Because of the callback, we can't use a straight for
+Because of the callback, we can't use a straight for,

 so we need to compute those expressions one by one (imagine the

-function might not return immediately, but
+evaluate function might not return immediately, but

 asynchronously).
-The loop
+The loop function below (immediately

 invoked) receives an environment and the index of the current definition